sciapponi/LyricStyleSpace/README.md

 ### Project Description:

-- The Aim of this project is Building a Deep Metric Learning Model which is Able to compute a distance between popular song lyrics (downloaded from Genius).
+- The Aim of this project is investigating Deep Metric Learning techniques to compute a distance between popular song lyrics (downloaded from Genius).
+- These techniques could be easily thought as part of a back-end for a Song Reccomendation System.